abhishekprakash256/abhishekprakash256/README.md

 ### Hi there 👋, I am Abhishek

-#### Currently a working Professional with keen intrest in Machine Learning, Software developemnt.
+#### Currently a working Professional with keen interest in Machine Learning and Software developemnt.

 I'm passionate about learning and implementing new algorithms to tackle real-world challenges.
-Beyond that, I find joy in front-end web development and UI design, actively seeking ways to contribute to the open-source community.
+Beyond that, I find joy in Kaggle competetions and learning new tech stacks, actively seeking ways to contribute to the open-source community.

 **Skills:** Python / Pytorch / JS / ML / ANSIBLE

 - 🌱 I’m currently diving into the realms of deep learning and Python machine learning libraries.
 - 💻 Exploring Cloud Platforms and honing skills in infrastructure design.